 Discover the unique vision of Julian Trevelyan

 A founding member of the British Surrealist Group, Julian Trevelyan (1910–1988) was at the centre of a defining moment in British 20th century art.
 He was an original participant of the Mass Observation project and embraced a wide variety of styles from surrealism to realism and abstraction.

 So why is he not better known?

-Through over 100 paintings and prints this exhibition reaffirms Trevelyan’s significant contribution to British art.
-It celebrates his distinctive visual language which reflects an enduring appetite for experimentation.
+Through over 100 paintings and prints this exhibition reaffirmed Trevelyan’s significant contribution to British art.
+It celebrated his distinctive visual language which reflects an enduring appetite for experimentation.

-The first comprehensive retrospective of the artist in over 20 years, the exhibition marks the 30th anniversary of the artist’s death and is co-curated by James Scott and Ariane Bankes.
+The first comprehensive retrospective of the artist in over 20 years, the exhibition marked the 30th anniversary of the artist’s death and was co-curated by James Scott and Ariane Bankes.

 Find out more about Julian Trevelyan and his work in our accompanying exhibition catalogue, available from Pallant Bookshop.